Meet Our Clergy

 Cantor Laureate Sarah J. Sager

-Cantor Laureate Sarah Sager (she/her) has been serving the Anshe Chesed Fairmount Temple Community since 1980.
-As the first invested Cantor in our temple’s history, she has been serving three generations of congregants.
+Cantor Laureate Sarah Sager, who served the Anshe Chesed Fairmount Temple community since 1980 as the first invested Cantor in the temple’s history, is now serving as Cantor Laureate at the new Congregation Mishkan Or.

 A native of Illinois, she received Phi Beta Kappa and Magna Cum Laude honors as an undergraduate at Brown University, and a Master’s Degree from the New England Conservatory of Music.
 At the time of her investiture by the Hebrew Union College – Jewish Institute of Religion, she was one of the first women in the world to hold the title of Cantor.